coronel08/my-notes/notes/docs/aws.md

 ---
 ## Global Infastracture
-Regions are geographically isolated areas and are made up of smaller availability zones/ data centers,
+Regions are geographically isolated areas and are made up of smaller availability zones/ data centers,  Elastic Load Balancing automatically distributes your incoming traffic across multiple targets, such as EC2 instances, containers, and IP addresses, in one or more Availability Zones.
+It monitors the health of its registered targets, and routes traffic only to the healthy targets.
+Elastic Load Balancing scales your load balancer as your incoming traffic changes over time.
+It can automatically scale to the vast majority of workloads.

 Regions are picked based on the following:
 * Compliance or regulations
 * Proximity